matomo-org/developer-documentation/docs/generated/master/Hooks.md

 <pre><code>function(&amp;$configDb)</code></pre>

 - `array` `$dbInfos` Reference to an array containing database connection info, including: - **host**: The host name or IP address to the MySQL database. - **username**: The username to use when connecting to the database. - **password**: The password to use when connecting to the database. - **dbname**: The name of the Piwik MySQL database. - **port**: The MySQL database port to use. - **adapter**: either `'PDO\MYSQL'` or `'MYSQLI'` - **type**: The MySQL engine to use, for instance 'InnoDB'

+### Tracker.getVisitFieldsToPersist
+_Defined in [Piwik/Tracker/Visitor](https://github.com/piwik/piwik/blob/master/core/Tracker/Visitor.php) in line [282](https://github.com/piwik/piwik/blob/master/core/Tracker/Visitor.php#L282)_

+Triggered when checking if the current action being tracked belongs to an existing visit.
+This event collects a list of [visit entity]() properties that should be loaded when reading the existing visit.
+Properties that appear in this list will be available in other tracking events such as [Tracker.newConversionInformation](/api-reference/events#trackernewconversioninformation) and [Tracker.newVisitorInformation](/api-reference/events#trackernewvisitorinformation).

+Plugins can use this event to load additional visit entity properties for later use during tracking.
+When you add fields to this $fields array, they will be later available in Tracker.newConversionInformation

+**Example**

+    Piwik::addAction('Tracker.getVisitFieldsToPersist', function (&$fields) {
+        $fields[] = 'custom_visit_property';
+    });

+Callback Signature:
+<pre><code>function(&amp;$fields)</code></pre>

+- `array` `&$fields` The list of visit properties to load.

 ### Tracker.isExcludedVisit